After losing a loved one, you have to probate their will within the Texas probate timeline.

 How Long Does Probate Take in Texas Without a Will?

-Probating an estate without a will typically takes longer because of the court’s supervision and involvement.
+Probating an estate without a will typically takes longer due to the court’s supervision and involvement.
+On average, this process lasts between 9 and 15 months, or even longer if members of the family cannot agree or if the court requires a dependent administration.
 As mentioned above, when there’s no will, the probate court must distribute the decedent’s assets according to intestate succession law.

 This requires the court to determine who are the legal heirs of the decedent.
 This long process involves appointing an additional lawyer to locate all of the family members, proving their legal right to inherit, and attending multiple hearings.